Home New Search Gallery How-To Books Links Workshops About Contact

 2.)
 Now correct with +1.5 in Photoshop CS2's Lens Correction Filter.

 Nikon 24mm PC-E bottom: engraved scales and tilt/swing lock.

-The 24mm PC is a $1,900 lens with a lot of metal and engraved markings.
-It feels about right for a $1,900 lens.
+The 24mm PC has a lot of metal and engraved markings.
+It feels about right for a lens this expensive.

 It has a plastic front filter thread and a plastic focus ring, with printed markings, which is why it weighs less than ten pounds and doesn't cost $10,000.

 Filter Threads and Hood Bayonet

 Plastic, no rotation.

 Appears to be sputtered epoxy coat.